Timeline of the Syrian civil war (2021): September

 On September 1, following days of intense shelling by the Syrian regime forces in the last rebel enclave in the southern city of Deraa, a ceasefire deal was said to have been reached between the two parties.
 As the agreement was reached, the Russian military police were also deployed in the city, according to the Arab News.
 According to the ceasefire deal, none of the residents would be ejected from the area, while the pro-government forces, including its military security branch, would be based at four places in the region.

-On September 3, the SANA state news stated that early on Friday, Syrian air defenses managed to shoot down Israeli missiles which were fired over the Syrian capital Damascus.
+On September 3, the SANA state news stated that early on Friday, Syrian air defenses managed to shoot down Israeli missiles that were fired over the Syrian capital Damascus.
 The missiles were reportedly launched from the southeast area of Lebanon.
 The SOHR also confirmed the attack, maintaining that it was aimed at sites used by pro-Iranian militias to build weapons in Jamraya and Barzeh areas close to Damascus.

 On September 4, the SOHR reported that at least nine ISIS members were killed by at least 100 Russian airstrikes conducted in the Syrian desert in the past 48 hours.
 On the same day, a member of the Republican Guard was killed by an ISIS landmine near al-Fahdah oil field in the south-western al-Raqqah.

 On September 5, at least thre3 civilians were killed after a car bomb was detonated in the city of Afrin, northwestern Syria.
 On the same day, the SOHR reported that two members of the Syrian Army's intelligence service had been assassinated in Da’el city, Daraa province.

 On September 7, the SOHR reported that 6 Syrian soldiers were killed and 8 more were wounded in clashes with ISIS in the al-Soukhna desert in east Homs countryside.
 On the same day, the SOHR reported that a Turkish soldier was killed and 4 others were wounded during a Kurdish rocket attack on their base in al-Yashily villages in al-Bab countryside.
 The SOHR also reported that at least 3 civilians after the Syrian army shelled areas of Idlib city.
 Opposition forces responded by targeting the city of Saraqib with heavy artillery.

 On September 8, the SOHR reported that 3 Turkish-backed militiamen were killed in clashes with Kurdish forces on Maryameen frontline of Afrin.

 On September 9, the SOHR reported that a commander of the pro-Assad NDF militia was killed and another was injured by an IED blast near the town of Maskanah.
 On the same day, a further 3 Turkish-backed militants were killed during clashes with SDF forces east of al-Bab city.
 Turkish and allied forces responded with artillery bombardment.
 Also, a Russian soldier was killed by an IED blast whilst on patrol in Homs province.
 He was taken to hospital after the blast, however he later died of his wounds.